IuriiStavnichuk/d3-sortable-bar-chart/README.md

 ###Features:

-+arrange the data by their values
++ arrange the data by their values
-+limitation of the Min and Max value of showing data +automatically adapts to any screen size
++ limitation of the Min and Max value of showing data
++ automatically adapts to any screen size